oliverlloyd/jmeter-ec2/README.md

 ### Advanced Properties

-  `AMI_ID="[A linix based AMI, eg. ami-f95ef58a]"`
+  `AMI_ID="[A linix based AMI]"`
-  Recommended AMI provided.
-Both Java and JMeter are installed by the script dynamically and are not required.
+  Recommended AMIs are provided in the jmeter-ec2.properties file.
+Both Java and JMeter are installed by the script dynamically if not present.

   `INSTANCE_TYPE="m3.medium"`
   `micro` type instances do work and are good for developing but they are not recommended for important test runs.
 Performance can be slow and you risk affecting test results.